Use Communication to Help Students Learn

 This kind of real communication means that students invest energy in a structured exploration of the course rather than simply listen to you read the syllabus (which usually results in students zoning out and sets the expectation that students won’t be doing much when they come to class meetings).

-At the end of this document, you’ll find examples of the kinds of syllabus quiz questions that will help students have a useful discussion about what to expect in your course.
+Below you will find examples of the kinds of syllabus quiz questions that will help students have a useful discussion about what to expect in your course.

 Use communication to create shared expectations about course interactions.

 During the first week of class, structure a conversation with students that requires them to collaborate with one another to create a set of community expectations for productive and civil interaction in class or online.
 Begin this conversation by sharing some basic ideas about what good class citizenship might entail.
+For example, you might suggest that you think students should expect themselves and each other to

-1. come prepared
+- come prepared

-2. ask questions
+- ask questions

-3. respond thoughtfully to classmates
+- respond thoughtfully to classmates

-Write these three ideas on the board as an initial framework, and then have students work in small groups using this framework to begin a discussion about what they think will really help them learn from and with others.
+Write these three ideas on the board as an initial framework, and then have students work in small groups and use this framework to begin a discussion about what they think will really help them learn from and with others.
 Tell them they can edit or revise these initial ideas or add to them with their own suggestions.

 When students are ready, each group should share their ideas, and you can edit your initial framework in response to these ideas.
-The final set of ideas for good class citizenship or community expectations should be made readily available to students as a handout or in Blackboard.
+The final set of ideas for good class citizenship or community expectations should be made readily available to students as a handout or in Brightspace.

 Because students helped structure these expectations, they will feel ownership of them and will be more likely to monitor their own and others’ interactions to assure that these shared expectations are being upheld.